Dynatrace/AWSDevOpsTutorial/README.md

 ## 6. Summary - Next Steps
 I hope you enjoyed that tutorial and you saw the value of adding Dynatrace into your DevOps Pipeline.
 We discussed a couple of concepts on how to leverage the Automation API, Automated Tagging and Baselining to implement concepts such as Shift-Left and Self-Healing.
 There is more that can be done.
-If you want to learn more check out my YouTube Channel on [Dyntrace FullStack Performance Clinics](http://bit.ly/oneagenttutorials)
+If you want to learn more check out my YouTube Channel on [Dynatrace FullStack Performance Clinics](http://bit.ly/oneagenttutorials)
-If you have any further questions dont hesitate to ask!
+If you have any further questions don't hesitate to ask!